fdefelici/clove-unit/README.md

 ## Autodiscovery Mode
 First define a Suite name and then implement related test cases:

-> By now, only for Windows users
+> By now, only for Windows and MacOS users

 ```c
 //file test_suite1.h